 A burning smell is your nose’s way of sounding a major alarm.
 If you notice an acrid, plastic-like odor coming from an outlet, switch, or your electrical panel, it’s a serious red flag.
 This scent often means that wires are overheating and their protective sheathing is melting, which can quickly lead to a fire.
 Don’t dismiss it as a fluke.
 If you see even a tiny wisp of smoke or a spark, you need to act immediately.
 This isn’t a DIY situation; it requires professional electrician repairs to safely identify and fix the source of the problem before it causes significant damage.

-Sparks, Arcing, or Hot Outlets
+Sparks, Arcs, or Hot-to-the-Touch Outlets

 Seeing sparks when you plug in an appliance is not normal.
 While a tiny, brief spark can sometimes occur, anything more significant, especially bright or sustained flashes, indicates a dangerous issue.
 This is called arcing, and it can be caused by loose wiring, a worn-out outlet, or a circuit overload.
 Similarly, if an outlet or switch plate feels warm or hot to the touch, it’s a clear sign that there’s too much electricity flowing through it or the connections are failing.
 Both arcing and hot outlets create a serious fire hazard and should be inspected by a professional right away to protect your home’s residential electric system.